 - Store natural thermal energy for facility heating and cooling needs.
 Reduced energy demand reduces facilities carbon footprint

 - Store thermal energy during off demand hours and use during peak demand to save on energy cost and help stabilize grid load

-- Shift of heating and cooling load also reduces peak time stress of heating and cooling equipment that can lead to reduced operating & maintenance cost.
+- The shift of heating and cooling load also reduces peak time stress of heating and cooling equipment that can lead to reduced operating & maintenance costs.

-- This technology would lead to sizing HVAC equipment for average load rather than peak load
+- This technology would lead to the sizing of HVAC equipment for average load rather than peak load